enokson/laboratory/README.md

 ## Features
 * before, before_each, after, after_each hooks
-* Different reporter options
+* Different reporter options: spec, minimal, json, json-pretty
 * Different outputs such as to_string and to_result (for continuous integration tests)
-* Reports test durations
+* Reports test durations in: nanoseconds, microseconds, milliseconds and seconds
 * The use of custom assertion libraries
 * Exclude tests
 * Nested test suites